 Over recent years, the Government has frequently increased the costs incurred by organisations seeking to sponsor individuals under the Tier 2 (General) route.
-Jessica Walker takes a look at what the exact costs are under the Tier 2 route.
+We take a look at the exact Tier 2 sponsorship costs.

 The Government’s aims in increasing immigration costs includes (i) to limit the number of migrants coming to the UK and incentivise organisations to train settled workers.
 However, the significant costs involved in sponsorship are imposing burdens on a number of employers.
 We have recently been contacted by a number of small businesses and charitable organisations that need to sponsor workers to fill an immediate skills shortage but have found that the cost of sponsorship is simply too much.

 It is important that organisations are aware of the associated costs of sponsorship under Tier 2 at the outset in order to ensure that it is a feasible option for them.
 Of course, the costs associated with using specialist recruitment agencies can also be significant and, in many cases, the costs of sponsorship may be worthwhile vs specialist recruitment agent’s fees.